szymon-cieszynski/szymon-cieszynski/README.md

 ![](www.linkedin.com/in/szymon-cieszyński)

-I have gained my skills through a combination of self-study and a structured training program, which included various courses and workshops, with a particular interest in PHP, HTML, CSS, JavaScript and other web development technologies.
+I have gained my skills through a combination of self-study and a structured training program, which included various courses and workshops, with a particular interest in PHP and other web development technologies.
 I am always looking to expand my knowledge and skills in this field.

 Please check out repos under this section.

-Stack: PHP (Symfony, MVC), HTML, CSS, JS, MySQL, C++ and still counting...
+Stack: PHP (Symfony, Behat, PHP Unit), HTML, CSS, JS, SQL (PostgreSQL, MySQL), MongoDB, C++ and still counting...

 📫 Contact?: cieszynski8@gmail.com